davidbaniadam/davidbaniadam.github.io/_posts/2024-08-24-basic-sql-queries.md

 ![SSMS-Resource-Governor](/images/ssms-resource-governor-1.png)
 *Figure 1: Resource Governor in SSMS*

 The red cross over the icon of Resource Governor means that is is currently disabled.
-But disabled only means that the default configurations are being used.
-As can be seen in Figure 1, Resource Governor consists of Resource Pools and by default there are two "System Resource Pools", the *default pool* and the *internal pool* (note: when we refer to e.g. the default pool we are refering to the default *resource* pool).
+But "disabled" only means that the default configurations are being used.
+As can be seen in Figure 1, Resource Governor consists of Resource Pools and by default there are two "System Resource Pools": The *default pool* and the *internal pool* (note: when we refer to e.g. the default pool we are refering to the default *resource* pool).

+## Resource Pools
+What is a Resource Pool?
+An example will perhaps help:
-**Example for a Resource Pool**: All the CPU time on a given server is 100% of the CPU resources, so we can define a (user-defined) Resource Pool that consist of 50% of the CPU time.
+> **Example for Resource Pool**: All the CPU time on a given server is 100% of the CPU resources, so we can define a (user-defined) Resource Pool that consist of 50% of the CPU time.
 If a user is put into this Pool, then he cannot consume more that 50% of the CPU time on the server[^2]

 By default all user request end up in the *default pool*.
 The *internal pool* is for system tasks (e.g. Checkpoint, Lazy Writer) and cannot be modified in any way.
 The *default pool* cannot be dropped, but it can be altered.
 If we right click the *default pool* and choose "Properties" a window is opened, where the top part is shown in Figure 2